Square (by Block) vs Stripe: which is cheaper for a small business and easier to manage day-to-day?

 Square (by Block)

-- No separate monthly fee for basic POS and invoicing; many features are included.
+- No mandatory monthly fee for basic use; POS, invoicing, and basic online checkout are included with processing.

 -